juan-duenas/fbe_agrillig_com_ecol/README.md

 data went through a bioinformatic process to curate and prepar it for the present exercise.
 The details of the experiment, final results and the raw data can be found in [Lozano et al. 2024](https://doi.org/10.1111/1462-2920.16549).

-If you use this code, data or presentation, please cite Lozano et al. 2024.
+If you use this code, data or presentation, please acknowledge the authors and the source publication.

 ## Requirements